Texas Instruments: Consumer electronics and computers

 In May 1954, Texas Instruments designed and built a prototype of the world's first transistor radio, and, through a partnership with Industrial Development Engineering Associates of Indianapolis, Indiana, the 100% solid-state radio was sold to the public beginning in October of that year.

 In the 1960s, company president Pat Haggerty had a team that included Jack Kilby to work on a handheld calculator project.
 Kilby and two other colleagues created the Cal-Tech, a three-pound battery-powered calculator that could do basic math and fit six-digit numbers on its display.
 This 4.25 x 6.15 x 1.75 inch calculator's processor would originate the vast majority of Texas Instruments’ revenue.

 In 1973, the handheld calculator SR-10 (named after slide rule) and in 1974, the handheld scientific calculator SR-50 were issued by TI.
 Both had red LED-segments numeric displays.
 The optical design of the SR-50 is somewhat similar to the HP-35 edited by Hewlett-Packard before in early 1972, but buttons for the operations "+", "–", ... are in the right of the number block and the decimal point lies between two neighboring digits.

-TI continued to be active in the consumer electronics market through the 1970s and 1980s.
+TI remained active in the consumer electronics market throughout the 1970s and 1980s.
 Early on, this also included two digital clock models – one for desk and the other a bedside alarm.
 From this sprang what became the Time Products Division, which made LED watches.
 Though these LED watches enjoyed early commercial success due to excellent quality, it was short-lived due to poor battery life.
-LEDs were replaced with LCD watches for a short time, but these could not compete because of styling issues, excessive makes and models, and price points.
+LEDs were replaced with LCD watches for a short time, but these could not compete due to styling issues, excessive model variety, and price points.
 The watches were manufactured in Dallas and then Lubbock, Texas.
 Several spin-offs of the Speak & Spell, such as the Speak & Read and Speak & Math, were introduced soon thereafter.

 In 1979, TI entered the home computer market with the TI-99/4, a competitor to computers such as the Apple II, TRS-80, and the later Atari 400/800 and VIC-20.
-By late 1982, TI was dominating the U.S. home computer market, shipping 5,000 computers a day from their factory in Lubbock.
+By late 1982, TI was dominating the U.S. home computer market, shipping 5,000 computers a day from its factory in Lubbock.
 It discontinued the TI-99/4A (1981), the sequel to the 99/4, in late 1983 amid an intense price war waged primarily against Commodore.
 At the 1983 Winter CES, TI showed models 99/2 and the Compact Computer 40, the latter aimed at professional users.
 The TI Professional (1983) ultimately joined the ranks of the many unsuccessful MS-DOS and x86-based—but non-compatible—competitors to the IBM PC (the founders of Compaq, an early leader in PC compatibles, all came from TI).
-The company for years successfully made and sold PC-compatible laptops before withdrawing from the market and selling its product line to Acer in 1998.
+The company for years successfully made and sold PC-compatible laptops before withdrawing from the market and selling its product line to Acer in 1997.